 Let's start this comparison article by examining Adobe as a company, and we can work our way towards understanding both tools and figuring out which one is right for you.
 Stick around until the end for an easier alternative.

-Part 2: What is Adobe After Effects?
+Part 1: What is Adobe After Effects?
+The AI-Powered VFX & Motion Graphics Tool

 Adobe After Effects is a motion graphics and visual effects software suite for creating animations.
 You can use keyframes to add motion to motionless elements, explore motion tracking features to add elements that can track objects across a scene, and try the compositing feature to blend two or more scenes into one artistic frame.